gisikw/superficial/README.md

   base: {
     // You can also group properties by specifying the width first
     200: {
+      // Use your favorite shorthand properties.
+Superficial will interpolate
+      // the values individually
       margin: '0px auto',
       padding: '16px 12px 4px',
     },